I just wanted to touch base with you about the Math Bridging program that MUN is offering this summer.

 - Test/quizzes missed due to unexcused absences will result in a 10% reduction penalty.
 Students will write the assessment the following day.

 - Late assignments due to unexcused absences will result in a 5%, 5% and 10% reduction on the first three days that the assignment is past due date.

-- A placeholder of 0% will be placed in gradebook until missed or late assignments/tests are completed.
+- A placeholder of 0% will be placed in gradebook until missed or late assignments/tests due to invalid reasons are completed.

 - Following this link to access powerschool: https://pschool.nlesd.ca/public/